rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ### [Footnotes](#footnotes)

-[^Bioethics-Dict]: ten Have, Henk, and Maria do Céu Patrão Neves.
-"Dictionary of Global Bioethics."
-(2021).

 [^forecast]: This is a tentative estimate, and is more in line with how much I think people's opinions will differ from might.
 I would consider a small difference in forecasts to be around 10%, and a large one to be around 35%.
 What constitutes a "small" and "large" difference in forecasts probably differs somewhat between people.
 I would appreciate if you share your forecasts for the questions in this essay in the comments and outline your reasoning.
 I would also appreciate critiques of my forecasts, as I am typically underconfident.